ronadarabi/cse15l-lab-reports/lab-report-2-week-3.md

 ---
 **/add**

 Here I have added the word "season".
 Because we used "/add", we called the second if-statement (first else-if).
-The code splits the query at the '=' into an array, which I called parameters, and checks that the first parameter (index 0) is "s".
+The code splits the query at the '=' into an array, which I called parameters.
+So we have parameters = {"s", "season"}.
+The code checks that the first parameter (index 0) is "s".
 In this case it is, so it then adds the second paramter (index 1) to the original ArrayList that is initialized at the start of the code.
+For every successful add we have, the value of index 1 of the parameter would be changing.
+For example, if we wanted to add "migration" then parameters = {"s", "migration"}.

 ![addedSeason](https://user-images.githubusercontent.com/68180000/195937323-9004c830-be99-495b-bb23-23c728cc7f0a.jpg)